 Basic Summary of the Book of Revelation

 This overview of the book of Revelation, the last book in the New Testament, provides a short summary.
 Its brevity provides a view of the chronology of the major parts and events of this prophecy.
-A further look into how I arrived at the conclusions summarized in this overview can be found through the links on the right of the overview.

 Overview of Revelation